Our leadership and core management have worked together for more than fifteen years, uniting deep industry knowledge with investment expertise.

 Mark Anderson has served as Japan Country Head since starting the Japan business for Pattern Energy in 2014.
 Prior to joining Pattern, Mark worked for more than 11 years with Eurus Energy America Corporation, acting as Senior Vice President, Chief Financial Officer and ultimately Chief Executive Officer.
 There he oversaw the development, ownership, and operation of wind and solar power generation assets in North and South America.
 He has advised on energy and infrastructure-related project finance, privatization, and M&A transactions throughout Malaysia, Hong Kong, and Tokyo.
 Mark has spent more than 15 years living in Japan and speaks and reads Japanese fluently.

-VP, Affairs and Market Intelligence
+VP, External Affairs and Market Intelligence

 VP, Human Resources

 Deborah McAdam is Vice President of Human Resources for Pattern Energy.
 In her role, which she has held since 2017, Deborah focuses on building consensus around processes and procedures, with the goal of providing cost-effective enhancements of organizational culture.
 Her career has spanned renewable energy and consulting industries, where she has led growing, cutting-edge organizations to new phases of their life cycle.
 A native San Franciscan, Deborah holds a bachelor’s degree and a master’s in business administration from the University of San Francisco.
 In addition to earning the “Woman of the Year 2010/2011” award from the National Association of Professional Women, Deborah holds certifications in project management and employee relations.

 Country Head, Canada